 If you sign up for Payoneer’s Global Payment Service, you can receive local currency payments from marketplaces in the following countries and regions:

 Mexico (Mexican pesos)

 This means that you’ll receive payments a lot faster as buyers will be paying you directly in their local currency.
-There will also be a lot less of your profits lost to fees and exchange rate mark-ups when converting your funds back to pound sterling.
+There will also be a lot less of your profits lost to fees and exchange rate mark-ups when converting your funds back to New Zealand dollars.